 The Ultimate Jetset Guide To Tulum

-Did you know that Tulum, Mexico is 2020’s most trending destination according to google?!
+Did you know that Tulum, Mexico is one of the most trending destinations in the world according to google?!
 I like to think of Tulum as the “Bali” of Mexico for it’s creative, trendy, zen vibes, and similarly to Bali, how it has recently exploded with Instagram-driven tourism.
-You can find “Insta-worthy” shots around every corner, from inspirational road signs, picture-perfect cafes, matcha tea stands and crystal clear Cenotes (underground swimming holes).
+You can find “Insta-worthy” shots around every corner, from inspirational road signs, picture-perfect cafes, matcha tea stands and crystal clear cenotes (underground swimming holes).
 There are so many ways to enjoy your trip to Tulum, so whether you’re craving a rejuvenating escape filled with fresh pressed juices and morning yoga, or a rowdy beach party scene, (or a little of both) I’ve got you covered!

 Getting to Tulum